 The Academic Calendar for the 2013/14 academic year has been published and the following periods have been designated for examinations:

-The Examination Timetable for Semester 2 examinations in May 2014 will be published on 21st March 2014.
+The Examination Timetable for Semester/Trimester 1 and 2 Resit examinations in July 2014 will be published on 27th June 2014.

 Anglia Ruskin operates a searchable database for you to find out information specific to each of the examinations for any particular module.
 In addition, students and staff can also access information about examination times and dates via the main Examination Timetable web facility.